 However all that to say, if you don’t have an air fryer, you can still make these chicken fingers!
 You can do them just as easily in the oven, so don’t feel like you have to buy one to make these.

 - 1 tsp Trader Joes Chili Lime seasoning (can omit, but I think it adds great flavor!)

-- 1 tsp salt
+- 1 tsp garlic salt

 - 1 tsp pepper

-- In a small bowl, whisk together the egg and egg whites
+- In a small bowl, whisk eggs

 - In another bowl, mix together almond flour and spices, combine evenly